nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 | Plan     | A set of workouts. <br/>Example: A plan named "Arms" will contains "5 push ups, 5 pull ups"                              |
 | Schedule | Plan schedule for a day.
 The schedule is set for a week. <br/>Example: Arms plan will be added to Monday in the schedule |

+### Notations Used In This Guide
+When reading this document, there are several icons that you may encounter.
+Below are the icons and their meanings:

+<span class="box warning">⚠️**Warning**: Information that you may want to pay attention to in order to prevent
+possible issues from arising when using the application.</span>

+<span class="box info">🧾  **Note**: Additional information that may be useful for you.</span>

 ---

 ## Table of Contents